pondevelopment/pon-developer-guide/pull-requests.md

 ### What constitutes a good PR?

+A good PR should be able to flow through a peer review system easily and quickly.

 A good quality PR will have the following characteristics:

 * It will be a complete piece of work that adds value in some way.
 * It will have a title that reflects the work within, and a summary that helps to understand the context of the change.
-* There will be well written commit messages, with well crafted commits that tell the story of the development of this work.
+* There will be [well written commit messages](https://github.com/commitizen-tools/commitizen), with well crafted commits that tell the story of the development of this work.
-* Ideally it will be small and easy to understand.
-Single commit PRs are usually easy to submit, review, and merge.
+* Ideally it will be small and easy to understand.Single commit PRs are preferred over large multi commit PRs, this will enhance the review process and the quality of the review
-* The code contained within will meet the [best practices](./README.md#best-practices) wherever possible.

 A PR does not end at submission though.
 A code change is not made until it is merged and used in production.

-A good PR should be able to flow through a peer review system easily and quickly.

 Submitting Pull Requests